mason23zh/Airports_Data/README.md

 # Flight Data

-## This is an API to get data for the airports, runways, navaids and etc.
+## This is an API to get data for the airports, runways, METARs and etc.

 ---